LinkedIn Statistics 2026: Reach, Demographics & B2B Benchmarks

 8. Track Metrics and Iterate

 You can’t improve what you don’t measure.
-Establish KPIs for your LinkedIn outreach just as you do for calls/email.
+Set KPIs for LinkedIn just as you do for calls and email.

-As we’ve explored, LinkedIn has evolved into an indispensable platform for B2B sales leaders – the statistics tell a story of growing usage, engaged professional audiences, and proven sales impact.
-From a global network of 1+ billion members to daily social selling wins at the individual rep level, LinkedIn is where modern outbound strategy comes to life.
+The statistics tell a consistent story: LinkedIn has become indispensable for B2B sales leaders, with growing usage, engaged professional audiences, and measurable sales impact.
+From a network of 1.3 billion members to daily social selling wins at the rep level, it’s where modern outbound strategy plays out.

 References